Gulag: Population estimates

 The glasnost political reforms in the late 1980s and the subsequent dissolution of the USSR, led to the release of a large amount of formerly classified archival documents including new demographic and NKVD data.
 Analysis of the official Gulag statistics by Western scholars immediately demonstrated that, despite their inconsistency, they do not support previously published higher estimates.
 Importantly, the released documents made possible to clarify terminology used to describe different categories of forced labor population, because the use of the terms "forced labor", "GULAG", "camps" interchangeably by early researchers led to significant confusion and resulted in significant inconsistencies in the earlier estimates.

 Archival studies revealed several components of the NKVD penal system in the Stalinist USSR: prisons, labor camps, labor colonies, as well as various "settlements" (exile) and of non-custodial forced labor.
 Although most of them fit the definition of forced labor, only labor camps, and labor colonies were associated with punitive forced labor in detention.
 Forced labor camps ("Gulag camps") were hard regime camps, whose inmates were serving more than three-year terms.
 As a rule, they were situated in remote parts of the USSR, and labor conditions were extremely hard there.
 They formed a core of the Gulag system.
 The inmates of "corrective labor colonies" served shorter terms; these colonies were located in less remote parts of the USSR, and they were run by local NKVD administration.

-Preliminary analysis of the Gulag camps and colonies statistics (see the chart on the right) demonstrated that the population reached the maximum before the World War II, then dropped sharply, partially due to massive releases, partially due to wartime high mortality, and then was gradually increasing until the end of Stalin era, reaching the global maximum in 1953, when the combined population of Gulag camps and labor colonies amounted to 2,625,000.
+Preliminary analysis of the Gulag camps and colonies statistics (see the chart on the right) demonstrated that the population reached the maximum before World War II, then dropped sharply, partially due to massive releases, partially due to wartime high mortality, and then was gradually increasing until the end of the Stalin era, reaching the global maximum in 1953, when the combined population of Gulag camps and labor colonies amounted to 2,625,000.